openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Wallet that received the `transaction_data` parameter in the request MUST include in the response a `transaction_data_hashes` parameter defined below.
 If the wallet does not support `transaction_data` parameter, it MUST return an error.

-Where to include the`transaction_data_hashes` parameter in the response is specific to each credential format and is defined by the Credential Format Profile, such as those in (#alternative_credential_formats).
+Where to include the`transaction_data_hashes` parameter in the response is specific to each credential format and is defined by each Credential Format, such as those in (#format_specific_parameters).

 * `transaction_data_hashes`: Array of hashes, where each hash is calculated using a hash function over the strings received in the `transaction_data` request parameter.
 Each hash value ensures the integrity of, and maps to, the respective transaction data object.
-Where in the response this parameter is included is defined by each Credential Format Profile, but it has to be included in the mechanism used for the proof of possession of the Credential that is signed using the user-controlled key.
+Where in the response this parameter is included is defined by each Credential Format, but it has to be included in the mechanism used for the proof of possession of the Credential that is signed using the user-controlled key.
 * `transaction_data_hashes_alg`: REQUIRED when this parameter was present in the `transaction_data` request parameter.
 String representing the hash algorithm identifier used to calculate hashes in `transaction_data_hashes` response parameter.

 ## Error Response {#error-response}